Pinewood Studios

-The studio has been the base for many productions over the years from large-scale films to television programmes, commercials, and pop promos.
-It is well known as the home of the James Bond and Carry On film franchises.
+Opened in 1936, the studio has been the base for many productions from major films to television programmes, commercials, and pop promos, including the James Bond and Carry On film franchises.

 History

 Pinewood Studios was built on the estate of Heatherden Hall, a large Victorian country house which was purchased by Canadian financier, and Member of Parliament (MP) for Brentford and Chiswick, Lt.
 Col. Grant Morden (1880–1932).
-He added refinements such as a ballroom, a Turkish bath and an indoor squash court.
+He added refinements such as a ballroom, a Victorian-style Turkish bath, and an indoor squash court.
 Due to its seclusion, it was used as a discreet meeting place for high-ranking politicians and diplomats; the agreement to create the Anglo-Irish Treaty was signed there.

 In 1934, building tycoon Charles Boot (1874–1945) bought the land and turned it into a country club.
 The ballroom was converted into a restaurant and many of the bedrooms became furnished suites.